oslabs-beta/ditto/README.md

 - token: where token gets stashed
 - migrationVersions:

+# States

+- projectName: refers to the input field we put in for project name when we create.

 # ProjectPanel.tsx

 - handleDelete: if project is chosen and pop up bar isn't already open, we will open it with by setting IsOpen to false, else if project is chosen and pop up bar is open, we will close it by setting isOpen to false.